A characterization of maximal operators associated with radial Fourier multipliers: Proof of

 \subsection{Acknowledgement}

-Part of this research was carried out while the author was visiting the Hausdorff Research Institute for Mathematics in Bonn.
-The author would like to thank HIM for their hospitality and generous support during the visit.
+This paper will be a part of the author's PhD thesis.
+Part of this research was carried out while the author was visiting the Hausdorff Research Institute for Mathematics (HIM) in Bonn.
+The author would like to thank HIM and the organizers of the trimester program on Harmonic Analysis and Partial Differential Equations for their hospitality and generous support during the visit.
+This work was supported in part by the National Science Foundation.